MicrosoftDocs/azure-devops-docs/docs/notifications/troubleshoot-not-getting-email.md

 ## Step 7: Check your configured email address

-Check if your preferred email address is set to the address you're expecting the email.
-This is a user profile setting.
+Check if your preferred email address is set to the address you're expecting the email, which is a user profile setting.
 Hover over profile icon to view your preferred email address.
 [Learn how to view the configured email address.](../organizations/settings/set-your-preferences.md).

 ## Step 8: Is this a team subscription, which contains a "@Me" filter clause?

-If a team or group subscription contains an @Me filter clause and the target email recipients that contains an AD group, no members of the AD group match the filter clause.
-AD groups are not expanded for filter matching.
+If a team or group subscription has an @Me filter clause and the target email recipients are in an AD group, no members of the AD group match the filter clause.
+AD groups aren't expanded for filter matching.

 ## Step 9: Do you have permission to see the event artifact?